OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 ### Collections and other object relations

 Any child object can be accessed through its parent object.
 For example, you can read `Worksheets` from the `Workbook` object.
-There will be a related `get` method on the parent class that (e.g. `Workbook.getWorksheets()` or `Workbook.getWorksheet(name)`). `get` methods that are singular return a single object and require an ID or name for the specific object (such as the name of a worksheet). `get` methods that are plural return the entire object collection as an array.
+There will be a related `get` method on the parent class that (e.g., `Workbook.getWorksheets()` or `Workbook.getWorksheet(name)`). `get` methods that are singular return a single object and require an ID or name for the specific object (such as the name of a worksheet). `get` methods that are plural return the entire object collection as an array.
 If the collection is empty, you'll get an empty array (`[]`).

 Once the collection is retrieved, you can use regular array operations such as getting its `length` or use `for`, `for..of`, `while` loops for iteration or use TypeScript array methods such as `map`, `forEach` on them.
 You can also access individual objects within the collection using the array index value.
 For example, `workbook.getTables()[0]` returns the first table in the collection.
 Read the [Working with collections section of Using built-in JavaScript objects in Office Scripts](javascript-objects.md#working-with-collections) to learn more about using built-in array functionality with the Office Scripts framework.